chelnak/egon/README.md

-# egon
+# purr

-A temporary playground repo that holds some code for poking at puppet repos
+A CLI tool that contains some useful automations.